jeffreycwitt/pl399/docs/18-internet-and-control.md

 <span class="respond"/> If Lessig is correct about the need for the general public to understand how the Internet works, what then is different about cars and the Internet.

-<span class="respond"/> In a way Loyola, by including a computer science course in the core has implicitly said that "computer literacy" is important, not just for computer scientist, but for general citizens no matter what there major is?
-If you've taken your CS course already, do you agree?
+In a way, Loyola, by including a computer science course in the core has implicitly said that "computer literacy" is important, not just for computer scientists, but for general citizens no matter what there major is.

+<span class="respond"/>  If you've taken your CS course already, do you agree?
 Why?
 If not, how might you change the course in light of Lessig's plea and reflections in these chapters?

 </div>